Carson Graham Secondary

 1. Why is attendance important?
 Does it really matter if my child misses a few days of school?

 Yes, attendance does matter, even if it is only a few days.
-Research has shown that students who attend less that 90% of the time (this is the equivalent to ½ day per week; students who miss several consecutive days are even more at risk) have greater academic struggles, disengage from school, and are at risk for not graduating.
+Research has shown that students who attend less that 90% of the time (this is the equivalent to ½ day per week) have greater academic struggles, disengage from school, and are at risk for not graduating.
 It also removes them from their social circles and can make it challenging for them to reintegrate back with friends, particularly if they have missed important social bonding situations.

 2. What if my child is sick?

 Illness is an inevitable consequence of being in close contact with other children on a daily basis.
-If your child is ill, by all means keep them at home.
+If your child is ill, please keep them at home until their symptoms resolve.
 However, you should have a plan to help them catch up on the work they have missed.
-Check the teacher's website for information on due dates and homework and establish a class "buddy" who will collect homework and handouts for your child.
-Encourage your child to see the teacher directly for support on concepts they are unclear on and may have missed due to illness.
+Upon their return encourage your child to see the teacher directly during tutorial time for support on concepts they are unclear on and may have missed due to illness.
+Students can also reach out to their teachers through Teams.

-However, if you child is chronically ill and missing many days, this is the time to seek medical support.
-Your child may have an undiagnosed condition or may be struggling with anxiety or depression.
+However, if your child is chronically ill and missing many days, this is the time to seek medical support.
 Any medical or mental health issue can make it difficult for a child to feel well enough to attend school.
-Worse, if they miss several consecutive days, particularly at the high school level, it becomes even more challenging to make up the missed work.
+If they miss several consecutive days, particularly at the high school level, it becomes even more challenging to make up the missed work.
 As soon as you see a pattern of non-attendance with your child, particularly if they don't "seem sick" please follow up immediately with the school counsellor and a health care professional.

 3. My child is a good student.
 Is it okay to take them out of school for an extended period of time for a family vacation?

-5. My student loves school and has always attended well.
-Suddenly he/she does not want to go.
+4. My student loves school and has always attended well.
+Suddenly they do not want to go.
 What do I do?

 Poor attendance indicates a lack of engagement with both the academic and social aspects of school.
 It may be a symptom of a more complicated issue or problem: